sravan-s/notebook/README.md

 No ACL/user management for now
 No resource specs for now

-I develop in Linux, should work on Mac too.
+I develop in Linux, should work in Mac too.
 Windows probably not
 Steps:
 * Get https://www.jetify.com/devbox/docs/quickstart/
-* See `devbox.json` for the requirements
+* See `devbox.json` for the requirements(You can manually install those too)
+* `devbox shell` to enter shell with all the dev. requirements